Regarding the Bose NC700 and the “Sony WH-1000XM4“https://amzn.to/3GnU1P1 noise-cancelling headphones:

 If you want to be able to use a voice assistant you will have NO control over ambient/noise-cancelling levels on your Sony, unless you have your phone and Sony app open in front of you all the time.
 That essentially means you can have basic noise-cancelling/ambient control OR you can have voice assistance.
 Inane.

 My limited experience with Sony’s customer support so far has been that they don’t really care about the customer and their results.
+Do not bother emailing them, according to them they can only help via chat and emails will be considered an utter waste and not count towards your warranty.
 My repeated experience with Bose’s customer support is that they are consistently ultimately sincere in striving to resolve issues for the customer.

 TL;DR The sound through either of these headphones is fine, solid noise-cancelling, fairly comfortable, the software has notable issues and my user experience with both has been frustrating; UX a bit worse with the Sony, call quality is bad with the Sony especially for the person on the other end of the call.